MicrosoftDocs/msteams-docs/msteams-platform/share-to-teams.md

 ---
 title: Share to Teams embedded button
-description: How to add the Share-to-Teams embedded button on your website
+description: How to add the Share to Teams embedded button on your website
 keywords: Share Teams Share-to-Teams
 ---
 # Creating a Share to Teams embedded button